Annapurna Sanctuary

 How does the trip get started and end?

 Soon after you arrive in Nepal, please let us know your arrival date and time in advance, so we can come to pick you up at the airport, welcome you, and safely escort you to the hotel via private vehicle.
-In the evening, or whenever your time fits, we will have a brief regarding the expedition of how it goes, and also get you to introduce yourself to the guide who will assist you throughout the journey.
+In the evening, or whenever your time fits, we will have a brief regarding the expedition and how it goes, and also get you to introduce yourself to the guide who will assist you throughout the journey.
 If you haven't sorted out the gears and other essentials, then our expert teams will lead you to buy and rent gears in Thamel, Kathmandu.
 On top of that, we also provide several gear items as a complimentary, like a t-shirt, cap, and a sleeping bag (must be returned after the trip), a basic first aid kit, which will be distributed before the trek.

 The hiking trail concludes at Siwai via Jhinu Danda (Hot Spring), and the overall journey ends after taking a drive to Pokhara and finally at Kathmandu on the following 2 days.
 On your departure day back home, one of our DHT airport representatives will guide you to the airport to drop you off via private vehicle.